Faith is to hear the melody of the future

 Hope is to dance to it.

 As you enter the Sanctuary, a greeter will welcome you and give you a bulletin for that Sunday’s worship service.
 You may sit anywhere!
-The bulletin will give you everything you need to participate in the service – from the words and prayers to say, whether to sit, kneel or stand.
+The bulletin will give you everything you need to participate in the service – from the words and prayers to say and the hymns to sing, whether to sit, kneel or stand.
 Everything is there so that you may follow along.
 We have a beautiful organ, amazing choir and we all sing.
-The bulletin will give you the references to the blue hymnal (song book) which is right there at the pews.
-We enter the Sanctuary with reference and quiet.
+We enter the Sanctuary with reverence and quiet.

 As we stated in the “About” section of this website, worship is the central experience of our lives as church and as God’s people.
 Taking Jesus’s promise with great seriousness: That whenever two or three of us gather in his Name, the Risen One will be in our midst, our understanding and practice of worship is rooted in the reality of this promise.
 This means that the primary purpose of worship is to make room for the Lord in our midst and then to pay attention to what life with the Risen One is like.
 From these two anchor points, we offer everything else in response.
 So, for example, worship at St. Philip’s will challenge as much as it comforts.
 Our worship relies on the ancient and reliable traditions of those before us.
 Yet, at the same time, we recognize that that tradition is a living thing and that God’s new life demands new expressions.